-Jay Apt is a professor in Carnegie Mellon University’s Tepper School of Business and Department of Engineering and Public Policy.
-He is the co-director (with EPP/ECE’s Granger Morgan) of the Carnegie Mellon Electricity Industry Center and director of the RenewElec (renewable electricity) project.
-He has authored more than 100 papers in peer-reviewed scientific journals.
-He has published op-ed pieces in The Wall Street Journal, The New York Times, and The Washington Post.
-Professor Apt received an A.B. in physics from Harvard College in 1971 and a Ph.D. in physics from the Massachusetts Institute of Technology in 1976.
+Jay Apt is an emeritus professor at Carnegie Mellon University’s Tepper School of Business and in the CMU Department of Engineering and Public Policy.
+He has authored more than 120 papers in peer-reviewed scientific journals, as well as two books and several book chapters.
+He has published opinion pieces in the Wall Street Journal, the New York Times, and the Washington Post.
+Apt received an A.B. in physics from Harvard College in 1971 and a Ph.D. in physics from the Massachusetts Institute of Technology in 1976.
 He is a Fellow of the American Association for the Advancement of Science.
-He received the NASA Distinguished Service Medal in 1997 and the Metcalf Lifetime Achievement Award for significant contributions to engineering in 2002.
+He was a member of the Electric Power Research Institute Board of Directors from 2007 through 2013.
+He received the NASA Distinguished Service Medal and the Metcalf Lifetime Achievement Award for significant contributions to engineering.

 Improving the Global Power Industry

 Apt’s study referenced on cost of electricity in Pennsylvania

 A study co-authored by EPP’s Jay Apt was referenced in a TribLive article about the cost of electricity in Pennsylvania after deregulation.